gilch/hissp/docs/faq.rst

 the initial ``>>>``/``...``.
 But doctest expects these, because that's what the Python shell looks like.

+Keeping the Python prompts ``>>>``/``...`` also helps you to distinguish the compiled Python from the result of evaluating it.
+The Lissp REPL could have been implemented to not display the Python at all, but transparency into the process is super helpful when developing and debugging, even if you ignore that part most of the time.

 How do I add a shebang line?
 ----------------------------